jealka/jealka.github.io/sticker-shop/README.md

 Unfortunately, we can't find any hidden parameters.

 ## Tampering With the Input Form
 When we send feedback via the input form (on `/submit_feedback`) we're being told that the message will be evaluated shortly by the site's staff.
-It could be possible that the person doing this might use a web browser to access a restricted section of the website, in which case we can try to inject some Javascript code into the staff's rendered webpage by including code in our message.
-This of course only works if the submitted message isn't sanitized by the server and just handed down.
+It could be possible that the person doing this might use a web browser to access a restricted section of the site, in which case we can try to inject some Javascript code into the staff's rendered webpage by including code in the message.
+This of course only works if the submitted message isn't sanitized by the server.
 To test this, we will start a simple webserver with Python and see if requests on it are being made.

 We start the server with the following command.
 ```